 1. Refinance your home loan

-Mortgage rates fell to record lows during the pandemic, but this year they've been going through ups and downs.
+Mortgage rates fell to record lows during the pandemic, but more recently they've been going through ups and downs.

-While 30-year mortgage rates are still at historically low levels around 3%, the Mortgage Bankers Association is predicting they'll rise to 4% next year — which means it's time to stop procrastinating if you’ve been mulling a refinance.
+While 30-year mortgage rates are still at historically low levels, averaging around 3%, the Mortgage Bankers Association is predicting rates will rise to 4% next year — which means it's time to stop procrastinating if you’ve been mulling a refinance.

 The same study revealed that nearly half those who did take out new and cheaper loans are now saving $300 or more each month.